VirgilSecurity/virgil-key-storage-rn/README.md

 Both of them return an instance of class that implements [IKeyEntryStorage](https://github.com/VirgilSecurity/virgil-sdk-javascript/blob/master/src/Storage/KeyEntryStorage/IKeyEntryStorage.ts) interface.

 ## Example

+> For an example of usage with E3kit, check out the [sample project](https://github.com/VirgilSecurity/virgil-e3kit-js/tree/master/example/E3kitReactNative) in the E3kit repository.

 Here is an example on how to use [PrivateKeyStorage](https://github.com/VirgilSecurity/virgil-sdk-javascript/blob/master/src/Storage/PrivateKeyStorage.ts) to store private keys.
 ```js
 import createNativeKeyEntryStorage from '@virgilsecurity/key-storage-rn/native';